Our vision, priorities and pledges

-Priority 1: Improve infrastructure and housing to support a growing, low-carbon economy
+Priority one: Improve infrastructure and housing to support a growing, low-carbon economy

-Hundreds of millions of pounds will be spent on building new homes and the infrastructure to support them over the next 20 years.
-The borough’s growing population means new homes are crucial for Swindon’s future.
+We will spend hundreds of millions of pounds on building new homes and the infrastructure to support them over the next 20 years.
+Our growing population means new homes are crucial for Swindon's future.

 We will do this through:

 - delivery of the Masterplan for Kimmerfields, in partnership with Homes England

 - delivering improvements to the strategic town centre transport network

 - further redevelopment of the Carriage Works

 - redevelopment of the former Aspen House Site